Barbara Potts: Biography

 As mayor, Potts chaired the city's Harry S. Truman Public Service Award commission, a program of national scope.
 She served on the board for the Truman Library Institute after leaving political office in 1990 and remains an honorary trustee of the organization.

 Potts also served on both the national and local committees for the 1984 Harry S. Truman Centennial, a series of events commemorating the 100th anniversary of the former president's birthday.
 In May 1988, Potts coordinated with United States Representative Alan Wheat to expand the Harry S. Truman National Historic Site.

 In 1985, Potts published "Independence", a book highlighting the historic Missouri community.

 In 1987, the FBI led an investigation in Independence looking into potential corruption involving local government and business leaders.
 In 1988, Potts revealed she had triggered the investigation by raising concerns with authorities, and also cooperated with them in an undercover role.
-A former city council member eventually pled guilty to bribery and extortion.
+A former city council member, John Carnes, eventually pled guilty to bribery and extortion.

 In 1991, Potts was named executive director for the Jackson County Historical Society.